Google Docs Editors

+It used to also include Google Jamboard and Google Fusion Tables until Fusion Tables was discontinued in 2019 and Jamboard was discontinued in 2024.
 The Google Docs Editors suite is available freely for users with personal Google accounts: through a web application, a set of mobile apps for Android and iOS, and a desktop application for Google's ChromeOS.
+It is also available to enterprise customers utilizing Google Workspace and individuals at educational institutions through Workspace for Education.

 Availability

 The Google Docs Editors suite is available free of charge for users with personal Google accounts.
 It is also offered as part of Google's business-centered service, Google Workspace.

 Competition

 The suite mainly competes with Microsoft Office and iWork software suites.
-It pioneered real-time collaborative editing since its inception in 2006, while Microsoft Office only introduced it in 2013.
-The suite can open and write Microsoft Office file formats.
+It pioneered real-time collaborative editing since its inception in 2006, while Microsoft Office introduced it in 2013.